UCL/research-computing-with-cpp/08openmp/02_intro_openmp.md

 }
 ```

 That's it!
-That's how simple OpenMP *can* be.
+Adding just one line before a loop we want to parallelise is how simple OpenMP *can* be.
 Of course, OpenMP exposes much more functionality, allowing us to parallelise more complex code, and optimise *how* OpenMP parallelises our code.
 We can also use OpenMP to introduce some subtle and dangerous bugs (this is C++ after all) but at its core, OpenMP is a remarkably accessible way to program for shared-memory machines and has become standard in the HPC world for this purpose.

-OpenMP is a deep and rich way to express parallelism within our code, and the directive-based approach allows us to support a version of our code compiled *without* OpenMP. **If we compile this code without informing the compiler we wish to use OpenMP, it will simply ignore the directives and treat it as sequential code.** If, instead, we use OpenMP's library interface, we have to work a little harder to ensure the code will still compile without OpenMP but it is still possible.
-Most of the HPC community use the directive-based approach, so that's what we'll focus on here.
+OpenMP is a deep and rich way to express parallelism within our code, and the directive-based approach allows us to support a version of our code compiled *without* OpenMP. **If we compile this code without informing the compiler we wish to use OpenMP, it will simply ignore the directives and treat it as sequential code.**

 I should also note that OpenMP has many more features than the basic functionality I'll discuss here.
 Much like C++ itself, OpenMP is not a library or a piece of software but a *specification* which is continually evolving, with the latest 5.2 version being released in Nov 2021.
 Compiler developers will implement parts of the specification as appropriate for their userbases and support in GCC at least is minimal for the very latest features.
-See the [OpenMP page in the GCC wiki](https://gcc.gnu.org/wiki/openmp) for details.
+See the [OpenMP page in the GCC wiki](https://gcc.gnu.org/wiki/openmp) for details on compatibility with the current specification.

 ### Compiling OpenMP code

-Telling the compiler to parallelise our code using OpenMP is as surprisingly simple as its basic usage.
-Let's look at how we can use OpenMP using just `g++` and as part of a CMake project.
+Enabling OpenMP is (surprisingly) as simple as its basic usage.
+Let's look at how we can enabled OpenMP using either `g++` only or as part of a CMake project.

 #### Compiling with `g++`

-If we're using `g++` to compile our program like `g++ -o hello hello.cpp` then all we need to add is the OpenMP flag:
+If we're using `g++` to compile our program as `g++ -o hello hello.cpp` then all we need to add is the OpenMP flag:

 ```bash
 g++ -fopenmp -o hello hello.cpp
 ```

-Other compilers have similar flags and, as previously mentioned, support different parts of OpenMP, although all compilers should support the basic features like the `parallel for` we've seen in the earlier example.
+Other compilers have similar flags and, as previously mentioned, support different parts of OpenMP, although all compilers should support the basic features.

 #### Compiling with CMake